andreasgrill/auto-selfcontrol/README.md

         ]
     }
 ```
-- _username_ should be the Mac OS X username.
+- _username_ should be the macOS username.
 - _selfcontrol-path_ is the absolute path to [SelfControl](http://selfcontrolapp.com).
 - _host-blacklist_ contains the list of sites that should get blacklisted as a string array.
 Please note that the blacklist in SelfControl might get overridden and should be __backed up__ before using Auto-SelfControl.
 - _block-schedules_ contains a list of schedules when SelfControl should be started.